humanmade/altis-media/docs/image-sizes.md

 $thumb_url = wp_get_attachment_image_src( $attachment_id, [ 900, 450 ], true );`
 ```

-This will generate an image on the fly with the dimensions defined by an array of width and height [w, h] values in pixels.

 This function doesn't allow setting the crop values though.